sjelin/FluidJS/README.md

 });
 ```

-When Fluid.js was parsing a template, if it encounted an input tag with
+When Fluid.js was parsing a template, if it encountered an input tag with
 `type="integer"`, it would do the following:

 *	See if the input type `"integer"` is supported.
 If not, try `"number"`.